 It’s coming up to that time of year again where I’ll be flying back to The States in preparation for the Victoria’s Secret casting so I’ve been feeling very nostalgic.
-Looking back, it’s so crazy to think that in January 2014, I was rushing around New York, visiting apartments in between castings looking for a place to rent for a year.
+Looking back, check it’s so crazy to think that in January 2014, drugs I was rushing around New York, information pills visiting apartments in between castings looking for a place to rent for a year.
 It was so stressful and I didn’t have a lot of money but I was determined to move to New York and really give America a try.
 I knew that in order to progress my career and be successful I would have to leave behind what I knew and where I was comfortable and dive right in.

 I’m a proper London girl, no other city compares in my eyes and New York had always been a hard place for me to take in.
 But as much as I loved my city, in 2013 I realised that I had gotten too comfortable.
 I remember speaking to Jourdan Dunn and although she might not remember this conversation, it was one that stuck with me and really helped me in my decision to move.
 She told me that if I could move to New York that I should really take the opportunity as it was the place to be, especially for models of colour.
 Deep down I always knew that but I was scared to really commit to New York, despite having my work visa; I didn’t want to leave my life in London.
 I already hated the fact that I always had to spend my birthdays alone doing Fashion Week in New York every year and had missed an epic summer with my friends to be there so the idea of missing so much time from my friends and family filled me with anxiety.
 What if I moved and I didn’t get work?
 What if I don’t make any friends?
 My stomach was literally turning every time I thought about the ‘what ifs’ that come with relocating at the age of 20 but I remember thinking to myself one day “Do I want to be great?
 Do I want to be successful?” and I knew the answer meant that I had to move.